 Make Whipped Cream

-Everyone likes a dollop of whipped cream on their pie, and with how easy it is to make, you should skip the store and whip it quick right before slicing into dessert.
+Everyone likes a dollop of whipped cream on their pie, and with how easy it is to make, you can skip the store and whip it quickly right before diving into dessert.
 While everyone is sipping on their coffee and tea, simply combine 1 cup of heavy whipping cream and 2 teaspoons of sugar and beat on high until peaks form.

 Slice the Pie

 There’s more than one way to slice a pie!
 Some people go all-in on pumpkin, while others want a bit of everything.
-Cut a variety of slices so guests can choose.
+Cut a variety of slice sizes so guests can choose — refer to this quick and simple how-to video.

 Want more Turkey Day recipes?
 Right this way.